 Breast Cancer Survivors.
-The ACS has estimated that in 2010 there were more than 2.5 million breast cancer survivors, who we believe would be potential candidates for a blood test for circulating tumor cells.
+The ACS has estimated that, as of 2012, there were more than 2.9 million breast cancer survivors, who we believe would be potential candidates for a blood test for circulating tumor cells.

 Newly diagnosed breast cancer patients.
-According to the National Cancer Institute, 210,000 women are diagnosed with breast cancer each year.
+According to the National Cancer Institute, as of 2012, approximately 232,340 women are diagnosed with breast cancer each year.
 These women would be candidates for a blood test for circulating tumor cells during the staging of their tumor and as a method to monitor treatment effects.